-User experience (UX) has come a long way since the design term was coined by Don Norman in the ’90s.
-UX is trending, massively, and we all want a piece of the pie.
+User experience has come a long way since the design term was coined by Don Norman in the ’90s.
+UX jobs are trending and we all want a piece of the pie.
 The number of people who are currently riding the UX wave is staggering—and it’s only going to get bigger from here on out.

-Navigating the ocean of UX
+Navigating the ocean of UX jobs

 Let’s see, so far, we’ve got our UX Designers, UX Researchers, UX Architects, Usability/UX Analysts, Product Designers, UX Product Managers, Visual Designers, Experience Designers, UI Designers, UI Artists—the list truly goes on and on.
 On top of this, the roles that define each of these job titles can vary extensively between startups and large corporations, or depending on the knowledge that your employer has in this – comparatively new – field.
 UX jobs are in such high demand that those of us who make the cut are expected to be practically fluent in UI UX design from the word go.

 “A designer is a planner with an aesthetic sense.” — Bruno Munari, Design as Art